Downcounty Consortium → Consortium Schools → John F. Kennedy High School

 The International Baccalaureate (IB) is a small learning community that provides highly motivated students an opportunity to pursue a rigorous, comprehensive curriculum based on a global perspective.
 The IB program, within its nurturing environment, offers an internationally recognized course of study that is designed to prepare students for the university experience.
 Students are encouraged to participate in the Pre-IB courses beginning in Grade 9.
 The IB Diploma Program begins in Grade 11.

-Broadcast Journalism Pathway: The Broadcast Journalism Pathway prepares students for careers in television, radio, podcasting and other internet-based media.
-Students get “hands on” experience running WJFK, Kennedy’s award-winning television station.
-Students work with career journalists, write new stories, produce shows, and intern with local and national media outlets.
+The Broadcast Journalism & Communications Academy prepares students for careers in television, radio, podcasting and other internet-based media.
+Students receive “hands on” experience running WJFK, Kennedy’s award-winning television station, and is home to the only PBS News Hour lab in Montgomery County.
+The PBS News Hour Student Reporting Lab program connects our students to local PBS stations and news professionals in the community to produce original student-generated video reports.
+Students also have the opportunity to write news stories, produce shows, and intern with local and national media outlets.

-Medical Careers Program: The Medical Careers Program is an academic career development program that enables students to explore careers in the health care industry and to skills related to patient care practiced in hospitals and long term facilities.
-Successful students will receive cardiopulmonary Resuscitation (CPR) Training and certification as a Certified Nursing Assistant (CNA) with the Maryland Board of Nursing.
+The Health Care Professions Academy provides opportunities that enables students to explore careers in the health care and medical careers industry and to provide skills related to patient care practiced in hospitals and long term facilities.
+The academy offers two academic pathways where successful students will receive cardiopulmonary Resuscitation (CPR) Training and certification as a Certified Nursing Assistant (CNA) with the Maryland Board of Nursing, or certification as a Certified Clinical Medical Assistant (CCMA).

 The Business Management Academy prepares students for careers as leaders in domestic and international commerce.
 Students will learn how to manage workers and lead companies in a global society.
 Business Management Academy students gain valuable skills in finance, entrepreneurship, visioning, problem-solving, and productivity.